 Unpaid Wages & Overtime Disputes

-Riggan Law Firm represents individuals and groups who have been deprived of legally mandated minimum wage and / or overtime pay.
+Riggan Law Firm, LLC represents individuals and groups who have been deprived of legally mandated minimum wage and/or overtime pay.
 Despite the fact that the federal minimum wage and overtime law was passed in the 1930s, many employers run afoul of the law, either intentionally because they do not want to follow the rules and pay the required compensation or unintentionally because they do not understand the law.
 Our employment law attorneys can help you stand up for your rights and demand justice.

 Why Call Our Employment Law Firm?